 Directors, officers, and investors must make all kinds of decisions for a company, leaving them open to potential lawsuits against your business or its leadership.

 A D&O insurance policy can protect against legal claims for:

 - Cyber liability

 - Misrepresentation of company financials

-While timing to buy D&O insurance can vary from business to business, most tech startups will pursue this coverage when they are trying to recruit or retain employees who will have extensive knowledge of the company's intellectual property, or when the company has plans at any point to go public.
+While timing to buy D&O insurance can vary from business to business, most tech startups will pursue this coverage when they are trying to recruit or retain employees who will have extensive knowledge of the company's intellectual property, or when the private company has plans at any point to go public.

 Even without directors or investors, the day-to-day business of running a startup could still trigger a lawsuit.
 Hiring employees, raising venture capital, and contracting with vendors, suppliers, and customers are important for any startup, yet they also leave your business open to a potential claim.